Newcastle

 Connecting people with the arts and each other.

-ADFAS Newcastle offers nine evening lectures and two mornings of lectures on the arts each year – from February to November.
-Meet art specialists from Newcastle, Australia and the UK.
+ArtsNational Newcastle offers nine evening lectures and two mornings of lectures on the arts each year – from February to October.
+Meet art specialists from Australia and the UK.
 Be entertained, fascinated and informed.

 We support arts projects and initiatives in our region.
 Young Arts provides grants to local youth arts groups.
 The Schools of Arts team researches the stories behind these iconic buildings.
-We have completed one Church Recording – the story of a local church.
+We have completed one Church Recording.
+Currently we are 3-year sponsors of the TAFE Newcastle Reg Russom Memorial Drawing Prize.

 Lectures: